Estate Planning 101

 • A home in Westchester worth $750,000, with Judy as the sole owner.

-If Judy dies, who gets what?
-What questions do you need to ask yourself in order to answer this question?
-First, you should determine what passes under the Will and what passes outside of the Will.
-The joint bank account with Nate passes directly to Nate at Judy’s death because he is a joint owner.
+To determine who gets what if Judy passes, you should first determine what passes under the Will and what passes outside of the Will.
+The joint bank account with Nate passes directly to Nate at Judy’s death because he is a surviving joint owner.
 In addition, the life insurance proceeds pass directly to Judy’s granddaughters because they are the named beneficiaries.
-The only assets to pass under Judy’s Will are her individually-owned bank account and her home in Westchester.
+The only assets to pass under Judy’s Will are her individually owned bank account and her home in Westchester.

-• Did Judy intend for Nate to receive twice as much as Sara?
-Or did she set up the joint account for convenience, and unknowingly leave more to the child who was listed as the joint owner?
+• Does Judy intend for Nate to receive twice as much as Sara?
+Was the joint account set up for convenience, and unknowingly going to leave more to the child who was listed as the joint owner?

 Believe it or not, the above example is fairly simple.
 But even seemingly simple life situations can raise more complicated estate planning questions.
 Hopefully, Judy would have taken the above considerations into account when crafting her estate plan.
 In addition, it would have been a good idea for Judy to regularly revisit her plan to ensure that it continued to reflect her current wishes.